Help us improve your experience.

 Priority Scheduling Overview

-The Junos OS supports multiple levels of transmission priority, which in order of increasing priority are low, medium-low, medium-high, and high, and strict-high.
+Junos supports multiple levels of transmission priority, which in order of increasing priority are low, low-medium, low-high, medium-low, medium-high, high, strict-high, and low-latency.
 This allows the software to service higher-priority queues before lower-priority queues.

-The queues for a given output physical interface (or output logical interface if per-unit scheduling is enabled on that interface) are divided into sets based on their priority.
+The queues for a given output physical or logical interface are divided into sets based on their priority.
 Any such set contains queues of the same priority.

-The Junos OS performs priority queuing using the following steps:
+Junos performs priority queuing using the following steps:

 1. The software locates all high-priority queues that are currently in profile.
 These queues are serviced first in a weighted round-robin fashion.